robstoll/atrium/README.md

     // maven { url "http://dl.bintray.com/robstoll/tutteli-jars" }
 }
 dependencies {
-    testCompile "ch.tutteli.atrium:atrium-cc-en_GB-robstoll:$atrium_version"
+    testImplementation "ch.tutteli.atrium:atrium-fluent-en_GB:$atrium_version"
 }
 ```
-We have defined a dependency to the bundle `atrium-cc-en_GB-robstoll` in the above example
+We have defined a dependency to the bundle `atrium-fluent-en_GB` in the above example
 which provides a pure fluent API (in en_GB) for the JVM platform.
-You have to add `-android` as suffix if you want to use it for an Android project.

 <details>
 <summary>click to see how the setup for the infix API looks like</summary>